CISecurity/CCPA-Docs/docs/Coverage Guide.md

 The CIS Benchmarks are tested with the prior, official CIS-CAT version at the time automated Benchmark content is announced as supported in CIS-CAT.
 The CIS-CAT tool, on each release performs some regression testing, where possible, for most Benchmark versions released with the CIS-CAT bundle.
 Future and past CIS Benchmark versions for the technologies supported may work with the current or past CIS-CAT tool versions, but are not guaranteed and should be used at each organization's discretion.

+Some CIS Benchmark recommendations may not be supported for automation in CIS-CAT.
+This can result in differences occurring between the CIS Benchmark PDF recommendations identified as “Automated” and the CIS-CAT report.
+An “Automated” recommendation means that the CIS Benchmark Community has determined that this recommendation can potentially be fully assessed to a pass/fail state by a configuration assessment tool.
+In cases where CIS-CAT does not support a given “Automated” Recommendation it will be reported as “Manual” in the CIS-CAT report.

 - **CIS Aliyun Linux 2, v1.0.0**
 - **CIS AlmaLinux OS 8 v2.0.0**
 - **CIS AlmaLinux OS 9 v1.0.0**